 8) Target government grants, subsidies, and low-interest loans

-Many people don’t know this, but there are several government schemes and initiatives that provide grants, subsidies, and low-interest loans for all kinds of businesses.
+Many people don’t know this, but there are several government schemes, initiatives, and organisations that provide grants, subsidies, and low-interest loans for all kinds of businesses.

 These funds are typically used by governments to stimulate and encourage entrepreneurship, investment, innovation, research, and economic growth in a particular industry or geographical area.

 There are funding schemes for agribusinesses like the $60 million Anchor Borrower’s Programme in Nigeria that provides low-interest loans to farmers who cultivate certain crops.

 There are also several Special Economic Zones (SEZs) across the world that provide incentives like waivers, tax holidays, grants and subsidies that could ultimately save you capital as you start and grow your company.

 Entrepreneurs like Alyssa Furtado of Rate Hub have successfully used this strategy to raise over $1 million in government grants to support her business.